Boeing plans to deliver re-engined 737 in 2017

 Boeing said its new 737 was expected to have 16 percent lower fuel burn than the current offering from Airbus, 4 percent lower fuel burn than the Airbus A320neo, and lower overall operating costs.

 It did not give much technical information about the revamped 737 engine in its statement.
-CFM said the specifications of the engine, to be used exclusively on the plane, were still being fine-tuned with Boeing.
+CFM said the specs of the engine to be used exclusively on the plane were still being fine-tuned with Boeing.

 FOLLOWS AIRBUS SUCCESS

-High oil prices are spurring airlines to seek fuel-saving aircraft, re-charging the market battle between Boeing and Airbus with billions in orders at stake.

-Boeing, which last week received U.S. approval to enter its carbon-composite 787 Dreamliner into commercial passenger service, cited "overwhelming demand" for the revamped 737.

-The company opted for the quick-fix "re-engining" plan, shelving a longer-term redesign of the single-aisle 737, after Airbus racked up a thousand orders for the re-engined A320neo, which promises 12 to 15 percent fuel savings.
+Boeing opted for the quick-fix "re-engining" plan, shelving for now a longer-term redesign of its single-aisle 737, after Airbus racked up 1,000 orders for the re-engined A320neo.
+The A320neo promises 12 to 15 percent fuel savings and offers engines from Pratt & Whitney (UTX.N) and CFM.

-Airbus said Boeing's announcement validated the European company's decision late last year to put new engines on the A320.
-At that time, Boeing said re-engining would not be attractive to airlines that wanted a redesign.

-But the U.S. plane maker switched course when AMR Corp AMR.N unit American Airlines ordered 260 Airbus aircraft in July, including 130 A320neos.

-Aerospace analyst Richard Aboulafia of Virginia-based Teal Group said the availability of two engines on the A320neo could give the European plane the edge as Boeing avoids costly further improvements to the aircraft.

-Boeing's ability to put bigger engines on the 737 is limited by the narrow space between the wings and the ground, meaning a costlier overhaul would have been necessary to employ the full thrust available in the latest generation of engines.

-"They're seeking to hold on to an equal position in the narrowbody market with a minimal expenditure of company resources," Aboulafia said.
+"They're seeking to hold on to an equal position in the narrowbody market with a minimal expenditure of company resources," aerospace analyst Richard Aboulafia of the Teal Group said.

+Last month, Airbus grabbed the largest share of a record order in July from AMR Corp's AMR.N American Airlines, once an exclusive Boeing customer.
+As part of that deal, American signalled it intended to order 100 of the re-engined 737s..

+Boeing, which last week got U.S. government approval to enter its carbon-composite 787 Dreamliner into commercial passenger service, cited "overwhelming demand" for the revamped 737 as high oil prices spur airlines to seek fuel-saving aircraft.

+RBC Capital Markets analyst Rob Stallard said most of Boeing's existing 737 fliers would likely give the revamped 737 a serious look.
+He added orders on par with what the A320neo has garnered were possible.

+"With formal launch, Boeing can now get on and sell the 737 New Engine Family," Stallard said in a client note.

-Boeing said Bob Feldmann, who worked in its defence division, would be general manager of the new engine 737 family.
+The company said Bob Feldmann, who worked in its defense division, would be general manager of the new engine 737 family.

-(Reporting by Karen Jacobs in Atlanta and Tim Hepher in Paris; editing by Dave Zimmerman and John Wallace)
+(Reporting by Karen Jacobs in Atlanta and Tim Hepher in Paris; editing by John Wallace, Dave Zimmerman)